Solarisbank/contentful_middleman/README.md

 rich_text_mappings       | Hash with `'nodeType' => RendererClass` pairs determining overrides for the [`RichTextRenderer` library](https://github.com/contentful/rich-text-renderer.rb) configuration. base_path                | String with path to your Middleman Application, defaults to current directory.
 Path is relative to your current location. destination              | String with path within your base path under which to store the output yaml files.
-Defaults to `data`.
+Defaults to `data`. use_sync                 | If true, the gem will try to use the contentful sync feature for all given `content_types`.

 You can activate the extension multiple times to import entries from different spaces.